bitmand/utterson/README.md

 # Development Discontinued

     PLEASE NOTICE!
-    This project is current not in active development.
+    This project is currently not in active development.
     PR's is still accepted and merged.

 Active development is moved to a new project called: [Strange Case CMS](https://github.com/bitmand/strange-case).
 It relies on a database to store data, but still uses [Jekyll](http://jekyllrb.com) to build the static website.

+I'l also recommending taking a look at [Jekyll Admin](https://github.com/jekyll/jekyll-admin)

 ## Screenshots